-Bangladesh has untapped potential to increase digitization among its micro, small, and medium enterprises (MSMEs)i - 51 percent of surveyed MSMEs were online, meaning that they had reported using digital tools for business purposes in the past year.
+Bangladesh has untapped potential to increase digitization among its micro, small, and medium enterprises (MSMEs)' - 51 percent of surveyed MSMEs were online, meaning that they had reported using digital tools for business purposes in the past year.

-Though surveyed MSMEs used a variety of both online and offline tools to manage business activities, offline methods had a strong foothold in online MSMEs' operations.
-Ninetyeight percent of online MSMEs reported that they used offline methods to communicate with customers in the past 30 days."
+Though surveyed MSMEs used a variety of both online and offline tools to manage the business activities about which they were asked, offline methodsiii had a strong foothold in online MSMEs' operations.
+Ninety eight percent of online MSMEs reported that they used offline methods to communicate with customers in the past 30 days.ii

-Needing more knowledge about digital tools and digital tools' perceived lack of relevance to their businesses were two key barriers to digital tool use among survey respondents - 31 percent of surveyed online MSMEs reported that a lack of knowledge was a difficulty their business faced in digital tools, while 25 percent of surveyed offline MSMEs reported the same about a lack of relevance (the most frequently cited answer options for each group).
+Needing more knowledge about digital tools^{iv} and digital tools' perceived lack of relevance to their business were two key barriers to digital tool use among survey respondents - 31 percent of surveyed online MSMEs reported that a lack of knowledge was a difficulty their business faced in using digital tools, while 25 percent of surveyed offline MSMEs reported the same about a lack of relevance (the most frequently cited answer options for each group).

-With two decades of strong GDP growth averaging six percent,1 Bangladesh's economic performance was steadily improving until its GDP growth fell to 0.5 percent in 2020 during the COVID-19 pandemic.2 By allowing some micro, small, and medium enterprises (MSMEs) to quickly pivot online and maintain their core business functions, digital tools (defined here as internet-based technologies) can play an important role in pandemic recovery.3 A new survey conducted by DAI and Ipsos in June 2021 shows that there is untapped potential to increase digital tool use among MSMEs in Bangladesh: despite Bangladesh's 28 percent mobile internet penetration rate4, more than half (51 percent) of surveyed MSMEs were online, meaning that they had reported using digital tools for business purposes over the past year during COVID-19. $^{\rm iii}$
+With two decades of strong GDP growth averaging six percent,1 Bangladesh's economic performance was steadily improving until its GDP growth fell to 3.5 percent in 2020 during the COVID-19 pandemic.2 By allowing some micro, small, and medium enterprises (MSMEs) to quickly pivot online and maintain their core business functions, digital tools (defined here as internet-based technologies) can play an important role in pandemic recovery.3 A new survey conducted by DAI and Ipsos in June 2021 shows that there is untapped potential to increase digital tool use among MSMEs in Bangladesh: despite Bangladesh's 28 percent mobile internet penetration rate4, more than half (51 percent) of surveyed MSMEs were online, meaning that they had reported using digital tools for business purposes over the past year during COVID-19.^{\vee} i This report uses the term "micro, small, and medium enterprises" (MSMEs) to refer to the businesses surveyed for this research, in line with the terminology used by multilateral institutions such as the International Finance Corporation and the United Nations.
+Though Bangladesh does not have an official definition for MSMEs consistently applied across government entities, DAI applied a standardized definition for consistency across all survey countries, based on the number of full-time, part-time, or seasonal employees or workers (including the respondent): micro (one employee), small (two to nine employees), and medium (10 to 249 employees).